Neurotics Anonymous: History

-Neurotics Anonymous office on Sunset Boulevard between Echo Park and Downtown in Los Angeles, California.

 The conception of Neurotics Anonymous began with Alcoholics Anonymous (AA) co-founder Bill W. After achieving sobriety Bill continued to suffer from neurosis, specifically depression.
 In letters to other AA members he wrote about his personal experience with neurosis, its prevalence in AA, and how he and others learned to cope with it.
 Bill expressed that as he learned to let go of his dependence on people and situations for emotional security and replaced that dependence with "showing outgoing love as best as he could," his depression began to subside.
 In correspondence with another AA member about neurosis and psychoanalyst Karen Horney Bill suggested how a Neurotics Anonymous fellowship might operate.

 You interest me very much when you talk of Karen Horney.
 I have the highest admiration of her.
 That gal's insights have been most helpful to me.
 Also for the benefit of screwballs like ourselves, it may be that someday we shall devise some common denominator of psychiatry — of course, throwing away their much abused terminology — common denominators which neurotics could use on each other.
 The idea would be to extend the moral inventory of AA to a deeper level, making it an inventory of psychic damages, reliving in conversation episodes, etc. I suppose someday a Neurotics Anonymous will be formed and will actually do all this.

 — Bill W., Letter to Ollie in California, January 4, 1956.

 In a subsequent letter to Ollie in June 1956, Bill suggested the inventory of psychic damages include inferiority, shame, guilt and anger.
 He added that the effectiveness of the inventory would come from reliving the experiences and sharing them with other people.